domdisanto/Python_OER/README.md

 ## Introduction

 This repository aims to serve as a reference of materials to learn and practice Python in the context of data science and/or machine learning.
-The goal of this repository

 The materials contained within this repository target a diverse audience of Python users, including first-time Python users and those with previous experience.
-If you are a first-time user, the curated resources will contain information that will help you install Python and Jupyter Notebook via Anaconda and begin familiarizing yourself with Python's synta and data structures.
+If you are a first-time user, the curated resources will contain information that will help you install Python and Jupyter Notebook via Anaconda and begin familiarizing yourself with Python's syntax and data structures.
 Students more familiar with Python may jump into topic-specific resources as refreshers and references or even jump directly into simulated use cases to practice their skills in an applied scenario!
 Below are summaries of the two main arms of this repository:

 ### Use Cases